Close Window

 Entry Rates will correspond to the Foster Care Entries Reports only when the “All Children Entering” option is chosen (as this restricts the count of foster care entries to unique children).

+Rates are not calculated for children with missing county assignment since there is no corresponding population level data.
 Children with missing county assignment are included in the statewide calculation.
 In addition, children with allegations, substantiated allegations, and entries may be counted in more than one county during a year, but are only counted once statewide.
 Given these methods, county values may not sum to the statewide total.

 Cells containing a period (".") represent a value of zero.
 In cells representing quotients, a period may also indicate the indeterminate form 0/0.